mailjet/mailjet-apiv3-templating-samples/tutorials/abandoned_cart/README.md

 #### That's my cart!

-Let's focus now on the section section.
+Let's focus now on the last section.
 It's a white card containing the cart itself plus the total and two buttons.

 The cart is a list of items, whose data can be found in the `variables.json` file: